vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 ## A Specific Technique Doesn't Work
 * Use www.keyboardchecker.com to make sure all of the required keyboard inputs can be recorded simultaneously on your keyboard.
-* Use 20XX to check that the analog stick coordinates the game sees are what you expect, and adjust the scale/offset parameters appropriately (see Configuration).
+* Try restarting the Autohotkey script.
-* If neither of the above work, feel free to hmu or file an issue on github.
+* Hmu (TuberLuber on Discord/Reddit) or file an issue on Github.

 # Development Info